Las Vegas on a budget

 That being said, walk The Strip

 On your first day, you will certainly get a feel for the place by just walking in and out of the casino’s and shops.
 You will not be able to do it in a day, but I suggest starting at the Carriage House, going through the Planet Hollywood Miracle Mile Shops, thru their casino and out to the strip, passing by The Paris, Ballys, The Flamingo, and stopping at Maguaritaville for a drink.
 Then cross over to Caesars Palace, back South to Bellagio, check out their seasonal garden, then take the Tram to City Center and Park MGM.
 You can then check out that area, maybe ride the NYNY roller coaster, and catch the Tram to Luxor and Mandalay Bay.
 Finish your day by crossing over to The Tropicana, arrive at the 5000 room MGM Grand Hotel where you can stay in a different room each nite for 15 years.
-While walking along the strip back to Carriage House, you will rum across a new Target Store, and some reasonable prices for room additions to food and drink.
+While walking along the strip back to Carriage House, you will rum across a new Target Store, and some reasonable prices for room additions of food and drink.
 If you made it this far, by now, you will probably be ready for a nap at the pool.

 We like to get slightly off strip, hence the following recommendations.

 Ellis Island- 4178 Koval Ln, Las Vegas, NV 89109.
-Walking distance from our Timeshares, this small family owned local casino and microbrewery recently went through a significant remodel.
+Walking distance from our Timeshares, this small family owned local casino, restaurant and microbrewery recently went through a significant remodel.
 Great place to find a $5 blackjack table, great poker machines, fun staff, a micro-brewery, a Karaoke Bar and good food at very reasonable prices. www.ellisislandcasino.com/vegas

 Gold Coast Hotel & Casino- 4000 W Flamingo Rd, Las Vegas, NV 89103.
 Located next to the Rio, and across from the Palms, this Casino is always busy and has lots of table games, $5 blackjack, and lots of poker machines.
 It's one of our personal favorites. www.goldcoastcasino.com